wisemuffin/graphql-serverless-and-typescript/README.md

 # TODO

+- tracing x ray: in serverless.ts in provider. currently can only set manually and missing dynamodb tracking and annotations.
 - nodemon or just get serverless offline to actualy restart graphql server properly
 - how to handle errors in graphql
 - migrations